valtimo-platform/valtimo-documentation/release-notes/major10/10.3.0/valtimo-frontend-libraries.md

   throughout the product, including Form.IO forms.
 The compatibility between Carbon and Beagle/Bootstrap has been improved in this release.

+* **Added new Portaaltaak plugin**

+  This plugin makes it possible for valtimo to manage tasks in the Objecten API.

+* **Added dropdown list to case search**

+  It is now possible to use a multiselect dropdown or a single select dropdown when searching to cases.
+This can be configured in the admin menu.
+More information [here](../../../using-valtimo/document/configuring-search-fields.md).

 ## Bugfixes

 The following bugs were fixed: